 Undertake specialist research on Warwick's MA by Research in History.
-Ranked 4th in the UK (REF 2014), Warwick's History Department offers a supportive environment among leading experts and state-of-the-art facilities.
+Ranked 1st in the country for the highest concentration of world-leading research activity (REF 2014), Warwick's History Department offers a supportive environment among leading experts and state-of-the-art facilities.

 The breadth of expertise and experience in the History Department (currently forty or so full-time members of staff), along with a thriving culture of research, seminars and conferences, make Warwick one of the very best universities in the UK to undertake research in history.
 Students taking the MA by Research are expected to complete their degrees in one year of full-time study, or two years part-time.
 As a research student your closest contact will be with your supervisor, or supervisors, who will meet with you regularly to discuss your work, and agree a programme of reading, research and writing with you.